tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 {: #fig-te-tunnel title="TE Tunnel YANG subtree structure"}

-When the model is used to manage a specific device, the 'tunnel' list contains the TE Tunnels originating from the specific device.
+When the TE model is used to manage a specific device, the 'tunnel' list contains the TE Tunnels originating from the specific device.
 When the model is used to manage a TE controller, the 'tunnel' list contains all TE Tunnels and TE tunnel segments originating from devices that the TE controller manages.